ashfollen/national-park-planner/README.md

 * As a user, I want to be able to create an account, so I can log in and use the app.
 * As a user, I want to be able to browse a listing of the National Parks.
+* As a user, I want to be able to search for a National Park.
 * As a user, I want to be able to find and schedule lodging from a list of options at National Parks.
-* As a user, I want to be able to find and schedule dining reservations at National Parks.
 * As a user, I want to be able to find and schedule activities at National Parks.
 * As a user, I want to be able to add my plans to a calendar.
 * As a user, I want to be able to view my choices in a trip summary.
-* As a user, I want to be able to filter my views by National Park.

 ## Models and Relationships